ljayan/ljayan.github.io/_pages/about.md

 I completed my Ph.D. under the supervision of Prof. Mathur in December 2024, with a thesis titled *Eddies and Currents in the Bay of Bengal with Applications to Freshwater Transpor*.
 My doctoral research focused on understanding how tracers are transported and stirred by oceanic flows across different spatial and temporal scales in the Bay of Bengal.

-My current research interests include *particle transport in atmospheric and oceanic flows; meso- and submesoscale dynamicsin the ocean; tracer transport and mixing in the upper ocean; Lagrangian Coherent Structures (LCS); and layered ocean models*.
+My current research interests include *particle transport in atmospheric and oceanic flows; meso- and submesoscale dynamics in the ocean; tracer transport and mixing in the upper ocean; Lagrangian Coherent Structures (LCS); and layered ocean models*.